 The first President of the Club was Mr. William R. Clapperton who resided in Strathearn Placeand the owner of a Cabinetmaker and Furnisher business in Princes Street.
 His enthusiasm was the major driving force in the speedy formation of the Club, but he was aided and abetted by George Harrison.

 The construction of the Green was delayed as a result of the formation of the tramway which ran along Hope Terrace and Clinton Road.
 The new Green was opened on Friday 23rd May, 1873 .
 Some of the members proposed at the Closing Meeting of 1873 that the two-green rink at the South of the Green should be utilised as a curling pond.
 The Curling Club continued until 1912.

 According to the 1903 edition of ‘Edinburgh Bowling Annual’ there were around 100 Clubs in the city – a 300% increase on the preceding ten years.
 Whitehouse and Grange Bowling Club was to the fore in the promotion of the sport and it was necessary to extend the Club House by building a second storey.
 The extension which incorporated in the frontal elevation the two gables, was completed in time for the opening of the the 1912 season.

 Green and new Clubhouse opening -4th May 1912

 On June 28th 1912 following a civic reception, the Australian Bowlers left the City Chambers by char-a-banc for Hope Terrace.
 The ensuing match against Whitehouse & Grange was won 89-77 by the Australians.

-Australian team at Whitehouse & Grange 1912
+Australian and Whitehouse and Grange teams 1912

 In preparation for the Centenary Celebrations in 1972 further extensions to the Clubhouse were carried out including installing the bar.